kmweeks/kmweeks.github.io/blog/_posts/2013-10-17-creating-aliases-in-terminal.md

 *nano is a text editor that is built in to Terminal.
 There are a few others, but nano is simple and will do the trick.*

+###Add your first alias

 Add your alias by typing:

 {% highlight bash %}
 alias myproject='cd ~/path/to/myproject'
 {% endhighlight %}

 Exit with control+x, then Y, then return.
-Now you've added an alias to .bash_profile, but we can't use it until we refresh the file.
+Now you've added an alias to **.bash_profile**, but we can't use it until we refresh the file.
 In Terminal, type

 {% highlight bash %}
 source .bash_profile